shan-emacs/emacs-packages-mirrors/melpa/fountain-mode-readme.txt

 ## Exporting ##

-Earlier versions of Fountain Mode had export functionality, but this was never very good and there are several external tools available that better handle exporting:
+Earlier versions of Fountain Mode had export functionality, but this was not very good and is better handled via interfacing with external shell tools, such as:

 - [afterwriting](https://github.com/ifrost/afterwriting-labs/blob/master/docs/clients.md) (JavaScript)
 - [Wrap](https://github.com/Wraparound/wrap) (Go)
 - [screenplain](https://github.com/vilcans/screenplain) (Python 2)
 - [Textplay](https://github.com/olivertaylor/Textplay) (Ruby, requires PrinceXML for PDF)

+The option fountain-export-command-profiles provides some shell commands to interface with these tools, but you are encouraged to edit or completely replace these to suit your own needs.
+The format is simple while still allowing for a lot of flexibility.

 ## Installation ##

-The latest stable release of Fountain Mode is available via [MELPA-stable] and can be installed with:
+The latest stable release of Fountain Mode is available via [MELPA-stable].
+First, add MELPA-stable to your package archives:

-    M-x package-install RET fountain-mode RET
+    M-x customize-option RET package-archives RET

+Insert an entry named melpa-stable with the URL https://stable.melpa.org/packages/.

+You can then find the latest stable version of fountain-mode in the list returned by:

+    M-x list-packages RET

+If you prefer the latest but perhaps unstable version, do the above using [MELPA].

+## Advanced Installation ##

-Alternately, download the [latest release], move this file into your load-path and add to your init.el file:
+Download the [latest release], move this file into your load-path and add to your init.el file:

     (require 'fountain-mode)

-If you prefer the latest but perhaps unstable version, install via [MELPA], or clone the repository into your load-path and require as
+If you wish to contribute to or alter Fountain Mode's code, clone the repository into your load-path and require as above:
-above:

     git clone https://github.com/rnkn/fountain-mode.git